-To apply for a Stripe account, you need to provide the following information:
+To open a US Stripe account, you need to provide the following information:

 Once all the necessary information is provided, Stripe will verify your account by reviewing your company and bank account details.
 This process typically takes 1-2 business days, after which you will receive a confirmation email from Stripe.